 Table Of Contents

 Rome, the Eternal City, is a veritable open-air museum.
-With more than 2,700 years of history, the Italian capital offers a priceless cultural and artistic heritage, ranging from Roman times to the contemporary age.
+With more than 2,700 years of history, the Italian capital offers an invaluable cultural and artistic heritage, ranging from Roman times to the contemporary age.

-The city provides history lovers or the merely curious with several state museums that are free admission all year round.
-For those who want to take a tour in chronological order:
+The city provides history lovers or the merely curious with several state museums that have free admission all year round.

 Address: Via Egidio Galbani, 6.